DanielBelchamber/DiscoveringTruth/README.md

-# Discovering Truth
+# Discovering Truth [Pre-Alpha]

-This is a simple prototype for working with basic Propositional Logic proof structures.
+This is a simple app for working with basic Propositional Logic proof structures.

-## Getting Started

-Just run two simple commands:
-- `npm install`
-- `npm start`

 ## Features

+- Parsing Formula Strings
+- Assertion Creator Interface
 - Displaying Assertions and Arguments
-- Parsing Formula Strings
 - Validating Arguments